 Day Trip to Cotswolds Itinerary Map

-Tips for a Successful Cotswolds Driving Tour
+Tips for a Successful Cotswolds Self Drive Tour

 - As noted above, there’s limited parking in most Cotswolds villages.
 If there’s not a dedicated car park, or the car park is full, you’ll need to look for street parking just outside the village center.
 Some residential areas are permit parking only, so be sure to check posted signs before you walk away from your car.

 - Although country drives are lovely, the roads are quite narrow.
 You’ll find that most roads are hardly wide enough for two cars, so be prepared to pull off onto the shoulder/grass when crossing paths with other drivers.

 - Roads in England aren’t very well marked, with signs posted on the sides of buildings or not at all.
 It’s best to rely on GPS or even a local map when navigating the Cotswolds.

 - Cell reception can be spotty out here, so I recommend putting your next destination into GPS while you’re still in the previous village.
 Google Maps will keep giving you driving directions even if you lose your data connection.